Inclusive innovation transforms a standard latrine into a disability-friendly solution

 With the aim to find a solution that enables for safe use of latrines, UNICEF worked with the private sector to develop an assistive technology device.
 This resulted in the innovation of an add-on modular component that fits onto traditional latrines to make them accessible for persons with disabilities.

 The entire innovation process took nearly three years of collaboration between the users and product developers, with UNICEF facilitating and driving the project.
-In the early innovation stages, the Danish Handicap Foundation helped with the development of the prototypes by providing feedback and guidance on the needs of persons with disabilities.
+In the early innovation stages, the Danish Handicap Foundation (external site in Danish) helped with the development of the prototypes by providing feedback and guidance on the needs of persons with disabilities.
 During the pilot phase, persons with disabilities in Angola and later in Bangladesh were involved in testing the new latrines.
 Their feedback helped inform the refinement of the products as well as the wider programmatic guidance to support humanitarian staff successfully implement them during emergencies.

 By involving persons with disabilities, including children, throughout the entire project via a human-centred design approach, a fit-for-purpose and high-quality product was created.